-The general situation can be described as follows: A set is determined by a defining property P of its elements, written as where P(x) means that x has the property described by P. The letter x serves as a variable for objects; any other letter, or symbol except P, would have done equally well; similarly, P is a variable for properties or, as they are sometimes called, predicates.
+Usually, there is more than one way of describing a set.
+Thus, we could have written where P(x) means that x has the property described by P. The letter x serves as a variable for objects; any other letter, or symbol except P, would have done equally well; similarly, P is a variable for properties or, as they are sometimes called, predicates.
 To avoid running into logical difficulties we shall always assume that our objects which are described by the predicate P come from a previously well defined set, say M, and sometimes we shall say so explicitly.
-In general then, we describe sets by which also can be written as
+In general then, we describe sets by